-- >> In the academic year 2021/22, 13% of children in the health board were at risk of becoming overweight, and a further 11.1% were at risk of obesity. - >> The proportion of children at risk of obesity has decreased from the latest previously available year (academic year 2020/21), and remains lower than pre-pandemic levels.
+- >> In the academic year 2021/22, 11.9% of children in the health board were at risk of becoming overweight, and a further 12.3% were at risk of obesity. - >> The proportion of children at risk of obesity has decreased from the latest previously available year (academic year 2020/21) but remains higher than pre-pandemic levels.

 Table 1 (below) provides a comparison of the last 3 available academic years for the primary 1 BMI in the health board area.
 The national figure is included in brackets.
-The table shows that the proportion of children at risk of overweight and obesity has continually decreased between academic years 2019/20, 2020/21 and 2021/22.
+The table shows that the proportion of children at risk of overweight and obesity decreased between academic years 2020/21 and 2021/22, but in 2021/22 risk of overweight and obesity remains higher than the last recorded pre-pandemic year (2019/20).